Classic gluten-free peach pie made gluten, dairy, and refined sugar free! Perfect way to enjoy this summer fruit!

 - ½ teaspoon salt

-- ¾ cup cold Palm Shortening (dairy-free), butter, or a combo of both
+- ¾ cup cold Vegetable Shortening (dairy-free), butter, or a combo of both

-- 1 tablespoon distilled white or apple cider vinegar
+- 2 teaspoons distilled white vinegar or apple cider vinegar

-- 2 eggs (for egg free, omit vinegar and use additional cold water)
+- 1 egg (for egg free, omit and use additional cold water)

 - 1 egg beaten with 2 teaspoons water, optional egg wash (gives crust a golden color)